Philip VI of France

 After initial successes at sea, Philip's navy was annihilated at the Battle of Sluys in 1340, ensuring that the war would occur on the continent.
 The English took another decisive advantage at the Battle of Crécy (1346), while the Black Death struck France, further destabilising the country.

+In 1349, Philip bought the Dauphiné of Viennois, a county in the Kingdom of Burgundy (Arles), under the suzerainty of the Holy Roman Empire, thus expanding the French influence beyond the river Rhône.
+The acquisition was formalized by the treaty of Romans, concluded between Philip and Humbert II, dauphin of Viennois.
+The province was entrusted to Philip's grandson, prince Charles (future king Charles V).

-In 1349, King Philip VI bought the Province of Dauphiné from its ruined ruler the Dauphin Humbert II and entrusted the government of this province to his grandson Prince Charles.
-Philip VI died in 1350 and was succeeded by his son King John II, the Good.
+Philip VI died in 1350 and was succeeded by his son John II.

 Early life

 Little is recorded about Philip's childhood and youth, in large part because he was of minor royal birth.
-Philip's father Charles, Count of Valois, the younger brother of King Philip IV of France, had striven throughout his life to gain the throne for himself but was never successful.
+Philip's father, Charles, Count of Valois, was the younger brother of King Philip IV of France.
+Charles had striven throughout his life to gain the throne for himself but was never successful.
 He died in 1325, leaving his eldest son Philip as heir to the counties of Anjou, Maine, and Valois.